mightyblue01/kafka-etl-app/README.md

 Please notice that messages are processed as expected (all the local timestamps are converted to UTC and messages without timestamp are dropped and aren't passed to output topic and hence they don't appear in this consumer window).
+5. To stop the producer we can use Ctrl+D command.
+To stop the containers, we can use the following command -

+            sudo docker stop <container_id>

+Container ID can be found from docker ps command as mentioned in te